2018 Burkett Miller Distinguished Lecture Series will feature

-Sponsored by the Scott L. Probasco, Jr. Chair of Free Enterprise, this event takes place at noon in the University Center auditorium; is free and open to the public; and seating is limited to a first-come, first-served basis.
+Sponsored by the Scott L. Probasco, Jr. Distinguished Chair of Free Enterprise, this event takes place at noon in 201 Derthick Hall.
+This event is free and open to the public; however, space is limited, and seating is on a first-come, first-served basis.

 For additional information, please contact the Probasco Chair at (423) 425-4118.